eduardozago/task-manager-api/readme.md

 ### Build route path

 Finding the parameters route using RegEx, returning arguments from URL groups if there are any route parameters.
 The parameters are obtained by the server, which then verifies and stores them on `request.params` if they are valid.

+### CSV import

+This utility uses streams and the `csv-parse` dependency to import tasks from a CSV file.